KDE/simon/julius/generate-ngram/00readme.txt

           End-of-sentence word (default: "</s>")

         -ignore
-          Specify a word to be supressed from output (default: "<UNK")
+          Specify a word to be suppressed from output (default: "<UNK")

         -v
           Verbose output.